 Your Mower Won't Start:

-Believe it or not, many homeowners experience this frustration for one very obvious reason: the gas tank is empty.
-So be sure you're filled up first.
+Be sure you're filled with fresh gas first.
 Old gas can also lead to problems starting.
 If you have last season's gas in your mower, drain your fuel tank and fill with fresh gas.
 Other possible causes include:

 You Lose Power in the Middle of Mowing: